Chez Brunet: An exceptional B&B for exploring Gascony

 Though I managed to bungle my photos of our room, here are two from Chez Brunet's Instagram account of the "Athos" room we rented:

 We worried a bit about not having a commons area, but it turned out that really the entire B&B was our commons area.
-Just outside the rooms are little terraces with table and chairs.
-And just a few steps away it a lovely pool with a dreamy setting of its own.
+Just outside the rooms are little terraces with tables and chairs.
+And just a few steps away is a lovely pool with a dreamy setting of its own.

-Breakfast each morning arrived in picnic baskets stuffed with fresh croissants, bread, homemade jam, ham, cheese, yogurt, fresh juice and butter.
-Sometimes we ate on the terrace, and sometime by the pool.
+Breakfast each morning arrived in picnic baskets stuffed with fresh croissants, bread, homemade jam, ham, cheese, yogurt, fresh juice, and butter.
+Sometimes we ate on the terrace, and sometimes by the pool.

-In addition, there is an outdoor camping-style kitchen where we prepared several meals when we wanted quieter, simple evening.
-It’s pretty well equipped, though we were glad we brought few kitchen items from home as well.
+In addition, there is an outdoor camping-style kitchen where we prepared several meals when we wanted a quieter, simpler evening.
+It's pretty well equipped, though we were glad we brought a few kitchen items from home as well.

 Finally, not only were our hosts wonderfully upbeat, but they were also incredibly knowledgeable about the region.
-I’ve found the tourists offices in Gers to be remarkably helpful.
+I've found the tourist offices in Gers to be remarkably helpful.
 That said, Andy and Pam offered us several suggestions that turned out to be highlights.
-The included letting use their bikes to ride the Argmagnac bike path (La Voie Verte de l’Armagnac), eating at the Sos night market and visiting the hilltop village of Larresingle to eat pizza at L’Estanquet.
+They included letting us use their bikes to ride the Argmagnac bike path (La Voie Verte de l'Armagnac), eat at the Sos night market, and visit the hilltop village of Larresingle to eat pizza at L'Estanquet.